Qwabena-Proxy/Rock-Paper-Scissors-/README.md

 # Rock-Paper-Scissors-
-This is a basic android game
+This is a basic rock paper scissors game

 # This is how it looks like